Goodyear To Recall RV Tires 19 Years After Last One Was Made

 The tires were made from 1996 to 2003.
 The number of deaths and injuries came after court documents were unsealed by an Arizona judge.

 Messages were left seeking comment from Akron, Ohio-based Goodyear Tire & Rubber Co. and from NHTSA.
-Previously the company has said there is no safety defect with the tires.MORE NEWS: Abbott Restarts Michigan Baby Formula Plant Linked To Contamination
+Previously the company has said there is no safety defect with the tires.MORE NEWS: Moderna Says Updated COVID-19 Vaccine Booster Shows Stronger Antibody Response Against Omicron

 © 2022 Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.